iSoron/uhabits/landing/src/faq.md

 #### How can I track bad habits I want to break?

-Loop can currently only supports tracking positive habits.
+Loop currently only supports tracking positive habits.
 Instead of tracking bad habits, an alternative is to rephrase your habit in a positive way.
 For example, instead of having the bad habit "Did you smoke today?" you could have the good habit "Did you have a smoke-free day today?".
 Another example, instead of "Did you eat junk food today?" you could have "Did you eat healthy today?".

 #### How can I specify that a habit should be performed on certain days of the week?